T-nafisa/T-nafisa/README.md

-Hi, I'm Nafisa Tabassum, a sophmore undergraduate in CS major.
+Hi, I'm Nafisa Tabassum, a sophomore undergraduate majoring in Computer Science.

 <!---
 T-nafisa/T-nafisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.